 Thai Law for IVF: Can LGBTQ+ Community Get IVF in Thailand?

 Thai laws restrict IVF treatment to legally married heterosexual couples which makes it a little difficult for single women and same-sex couples.
 Such hopeful parents go to nearby countries such as India.
-Thai law protects the patients and ensures ethical practice exists for a sensitive process like IVF.
-Reputable clinics will require documentation and explain the legal requirements to you before beginning the treatment.

 The following couples can find a solution to infertility with IVF in Thailand under Thai Law: